lrivera238/UVSim/Files/Milestone 5/README.txt

 UVSim is a web-based simulator for a basic machine language.

+App is being hosted in google cloud.
+These are the commands to build and push:
+"docker build -t us-west3-docker.pkg.dev/calm-metric-160019/uvsim-app/uvsim ."
+"docker push us-west3-docker.pkg.dev/calm-metric-160019/uvsim-app/uvsim"

 Access the application at: [https://uvsim-426884250334.us-central1.run.app/]

 Access the code base at: [https://github.com/lrivera238/UVSim/]